zKlau/ParentalControlApp/README.md

 - [x] Add processes and urls to track for each user
 - [x] Create and Edit system events
 - [x] Track time for each process
+- [ ] Track time for each url (not priority for now)
+- [ ] Push system notifications
+- [ ] Allow admin to connect remotely to the system
 - [x] Edit processes
 - [x] Stop process from running when reaching a time limit
 - [x] Stop webpage from running